GitJuski/Linux-servers/h6-GJ(In progress).md

 ![41](Screenshots/6/41.png)

-Then I tried it and I was in (Karvinen 2022, CRM).
+Then I tried it, and I was in (Karvinen 2022, CRM).

 ![42](Screenshots/6/42.png)